-- 1. From a window within the NEA that requires an e-signature, the user clicks the button on the screen to use the Nymi Band. - 2.
-The NEA sends a custom URL, which includes the endpoint_id to the Nymi Application. - 3.
+- 1. From a window within your application that requires an e-signature, the user clicks the button on the screen to use the Nymi Band. - 2.
+Your application sends a custom URL, which includes the endpoint\id to the Nymi Application. - 3.
 The Nymi Application appears on the screen and prompts the user to tap their Nymi Band on the iOS device. - 4.
 User taps the Nymi Band on the iOS device near the Bluetooth antenna.
 The Nymi Application detects the tap and send the MAC address and advertising packet of the Nymi Band to the Nymi Agent. - 5.
 The following events occur: - a.
 Nymi Agent submits a VerifyPAC API request to NES, to verify the authenticity of Nymi Band tap. - b.
 The Nymi Application prompts the user to return to Safari. - 6.
 NES verifies the packet and contacts Active Directory to confirm the user credentials, and returns the response to the Nymi Agent. - 7.
 NES returns the response to the Nymi Agent. - 8.
-Nymi Agent sends an assert_identity notification to the NEA.
+Nymi Agent sends an assert\identity notification to the NEA.
 If the NES verification succeeded, the notification contains the domain, username, and AD status of the Nymi Band user. - 9.
-User clicks Safari in the navigation bar, the Nymi Application closes and focus changes to the NEA. - 10.The NEA reviews the assert_identity notification and based on the information, completes the e-signature or does not complete the e-signature.
+User clicks Safari in the navigation bar, the Nymi Application closes and focus changes to your application. - 10.Your application reviews the assert\identity notification and based on the information, completes the e-signature or does not complete the e-signature.